How To Change the Default Margins For Printed Pages on Mac OS X

 Osx Adjusted Margins

-When you need to print something without margins (a large image for example), go back to Print... ( Command p) and switch paper size to 'No Margins' (or whatever you'd called your custom page setting).
+When you need to print something without margins (a large image for example), go back to Print... (⌘P) and switch paper size to 'No Margins' (or whatever you'd called your custom page setting).
 When you'd like to have the defaults back, just change the dropbox to showing US Letter (or the default print setting if it's different in your case).

 Osx Final Printing